Ivan Carter

-Ivan Carter (born November 10, 1970) is from Zimbabwe and is a conservationist, professional guide and photographer.
+Ivan Carter is a Zimbabwean conservationist, professional guide, and photographer.
 He is also the host of Carter's W.A.R.
 (Wildlife Animal Response) presented by Nosler on Outdoor Channel.

 Life

 Carter was born in Rhodesia (now Zimbabwe) to Bryan Carter, a farmer and veterinarian for a pharmaceutical company, and Claire Carter.
-He currently resides in Freeport Bahamas with his wife, Ashleigh, and their two children, Trail and Brooke.
-His oldest daughter Makenna Wainwright comes to visit him during the summer months.
 Carter holds guiding licenses in several African countries, including Zimbabwe, Tanzania, Botswana, and Mozambique, and spends an average of 200 days a year in the field.
 In addition to English, he speaks two different African languages: Shona and Swahili.